edezhic/prest/README.md

 + write more detailed logs in a file and an explorer for it
 + comments in the blog?
 Need more interactivity
 + allow setting templates for different non-200 response codes?
 Or just htmx-based handling?
-+ adapt maud for usage with tailwind and htmx?
++ adapt maud for usage with htmx?
++ update examples' styles, describe tailwind classes usage in docs
 + add something storybook-like
 * rewrite scraping and blockchain examples
 + sql escaping